In this blog post, I will share how to copy properties from a DTO object to an Entity object and then back from an Entity object to a DTO object.

 BeanUtils.copyProperties(sourceObject, targetObject);

-Note: when using the BeanUtils.copyProperties() method, class field names in the sourceObject must match the class field names in the destination object.
-Have a look at the example DTO and Entity classes below.
+Note that when using the BeanUtils.copyProperties() method, the field names in the sourceObject class must match the field names in the destination object class.
+Please refer to the example DTO and Entity classes provided below.

 DTO Class